shuLhan/asciidoctor-go/README.md

 with others markup,

 * 14. Header
   * 14.4.
 Subtitle partitioning.
-Duplicate with 14.1.2 the "Main: sub" format.
+Reason: duplicate with 14.1.2 the "Main: sub" format

+* 23. Tables
+  * 23.10.
+Nested tables.
+Reason: nested table is not a good way to present information.
+Never should it be.